Volcano Deformation Database

 - Valerio Acocella, Dipartimento Scienze Università Roma Tre

 Observations of surface displacements at volcanoes (both uplift and subsidence) are only one tool used to study volcanic activity, but they have played an important role in understanding magma movements [e.g. Montgomery-Brown et al., 2010] and in forecasting during many eruptions [e.g. Cervelli et al., 2006; Klein, 1984; Swanson et al., 1983].
-On the other hand, many volcanoes also exhibit deformation without leading to an eruption [e.g., Fournier et al., 2010 and references therein].
+On the other hand, many volcanoes also exhibit deformation without leading to an eruption [e.g., Biggs et al, 2014].

 Forecasting can be improved from our aggregate knowledge of volcano behavior — for example, what are the properties of a deformation episode at a volcano that do or do not lead to eruption?
 It is currently difficult to assemble this type of aggregate knowledge, especially on a short timescale in response to a volcanic crisis.
 At the same time, we now have the opportunity to monitor all of the volcanoes of the world for ground deformation thanks to satellite Interferometric Synthetic Aperture Radar (InSAR).
-Although appropriate InSAR data have not yet been analized over all of the world’s volcanoes, the number of known deforming volcanoes has more than tripled since 1997 (e.g, 143 today vs. 44 in Dvorak & Dzurisin, 1997:
+Although appropriate InSAR data have not yet been analysed over all of the world’s volcanoes, the number of known deforming volcanoes has more than tripled since 1997 (e.g, 220+ in Biggs and Pritchard, 2017 vs. 44 in Dvorak & Dzurisin, 1997).

 Thus, recognizing the need for global information on volcano deformation and the opportunity to address it (with InSAR and other techniques), we have established a Volcano Deformation Database Task force as part of GVM.
 Our current members involve several researchers who study volcano deformation in different parts of the world along with two organizations that compile information on global volcanic activity of WOVOdat and the Global Volcanism Program at the Smithsonian Institution.
 We plan to engage IAVCEI commissions as well.